MAP Fund Grant Program

 There are presently no open calls for submissions.

-The MAP Fund invests in artistic production as the critical foundation of imagining — and ultimately co-creating — a more equitable and vibrant society.
-MAP awards $1 million annually to up to 40 projects in the range of $10,000 – $45,000 per grant.
+MAP invests in artistic production as the critical foundation of imagining—and ultimately co-creating—a more equitable and vibrant society.
+MAP awards $1 million annually, to up to 45 projects in the range of $10,000–$45,000 per grant.

 The program pursues its mission by annually welcoming applications for new live performance projects.
 Each year, MAP hires a different cohort of peer reviewers who recommend the projects they believe most align with MAP’s goals through a rigorous, facilitated review process.

 Please read the 2020 Application Guide for more information.